Job, Jesus, the Devil and Me

 And again we see the sovereign hand of God at play when Jesus is tempted by the devil.
 Straight after his baptism (a pretty spectacular affair by any measure), Jesus finds himself out in the wilderness being tempted by the devil.
 Now it's easy to imagine that this was the devil’s doing.
 That this "equal and opposite" thing was playing itself out again.

 Not at all.
-Luke tells us (Chapter 4, verses 1 and 2) that Jesus, full of the Holy Spirit returned form Jordan and was led by the Spirit into the wilderness where for forty days he was tempted by the devil.
+Luke tells us (Luke 4:1-2) that Jesus, full of the Holy Spirit returned form Jordan and was led by the Spirit into the wilderness where for forty days he was tempted by the devil.

 Who led Jesus into the desert to be tempted?
 God did!